jaymehall/eth-memos/README.md

 ## Installation
-If you'd like to contribute code, simply clone the repository onto your local machine and run ```npm i``` in the root directory to install the necessary dependencies.
-Then run ```npm start``` to start the applicaiton on your local machine.
+In order to get this applicaiton running on your local machine, simply clone the repository into a directory of your choice.
+Once cloned, change directory into the root directory of this project which should be ```cd eth-memos```.
+Then run the command  ```npm istall``` to install the necessary dependencies.
+Then run ```npm start``` to start the applicaiton.

 ## Usage
 N/A